pilotmoon/PopClip-Extensions/README.md

 * Please do not edit the Index.plist file.
 * Don't worry about signing the extension, I will take care of that.

-If you are not happy with the above conditions, it's probably better if you just host the extension on your own site.

 ## Other Repos

 Here are some other repos you might find interesting: